XHMRL-FM

 XHMRL-FM is a radio station in Morelia, Michoacán, Mexico.
 Broadcasting on 91.5 FM, XHMRL is owned by Grupo MarMor and carries an AC format known as 91.5 FM.

 History

 The station's concession was awarded in 1975 as XHKW-FM and has remained in the Martínez family.
-During the early 1990s, its call sign was changed to XHMRL-FM.
+Known as KW Música para un Auditorio Selecto, during the early 1990s its callsign was changed to XHMRL-FM and renamed to MORELIA STEREO 91.5.

-The station has previously had similar formats under other names; at one point, the station was known as Max FM, and for a time XHMRL was the local outlet of Exa FM.
+In 2002 the station was renamed to Max FM, and from January 2011 to April 2014 it was the local outlet of Exa FM.
 The Top FM name was instituted on April 28, 2014.
 Since March 2018 it is identified only as "91.5 FM" with an adult contemporary format.